sebafo/frontdoor-container-apps/Readme.md

 # Azure FrontDoor & Azure Container Apps

 ## Overview
 This repository demonstrates how to use Azure Container Apps with private VNET integration together with Azure FrontDoor.
-This follows the best practise to enable only VNET internal incoming traffic to Azure Container Apps.
+This follows the best practice to enable only VNET internal incoming traffic to Azure Container Apps.

 ## Architecture
 ![Architecture](./assets/architecture.png "Azure Architecture")